awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

    In the preceding example, make the following changes:
    + Replace *email\-smtp\.us\-west\-2\.amazonaws\.com* with the Amazon SES SMTP endpoint that you want to use\.
-   + Replace *smtpUsername* with your Amazon SES SMTP username\.
+   + Replace *smtpUsername* with your Amazon SES SMTP user name\.
    + Replace *smtpPassword* with your Amazon SES SMTP password\.
 **Note**
-Your SMTP username and password are different from your AWS Access Key ID and Secret Access Key\.
-For more information about obtaining your SMTP username and password, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.
+Your SMTP user name and password are different from your AWS Access Key ID and Secret Access Key\.
+For more information about obtaining your SMTP user name and password, see [Obtaining Amazon SES SMTP credentials](smtp-credentials.md)\.

    When you finish, save `authinfo`\.